itevie/Syrenity/README.md

 A Discord-like web application for chatting with your friends.

+> :warning: The project is very bare-bones and not much works/exists.
+If you have ideas / know how to improve it, please contact me.
 > :warning: At the moment, there is no official website for this at the moment.

 ## Related projects